monsoonmaelstrom/book2/book2.md

 ----

 “So where are we going?”
-I ask looping my arm through his as we walk.
+I inquire, looping my arm through his as we walk.

 “A bakery on Church street.”